lzpmpc005/TrafficManagementSystem/README.md

     if you don't know how to use Terminal search on Google for "how to use terminal to send request" or something alike

     * example 1 (to be built)

+## Senarios and usages
+(still building)
+1. Implementing Vehicle Registration and License Plate Recognition 1.1 Register
+   1.2 Recognize
+2. Monitoring Traffic Violations and Issuing Fines
+   2.1 Detect violation
+   2.2 Issue fines
+3. Analysing Traffic Flow and Managing Congestion
+   3.1 Analyse flow
+      3.1.1 implement Traffic_Management/User_Service/detection_monitor_streets_v2.py
+      3.1.2 implement Traffic_Management/User_Service/predict_traffictime_nextday_v2.py
+      3.1.3 the 'detection_monitor_streets' will produce simulated data and 'predict_traffictime_nextday' will analyse it 3.1.4 the output will be a conclusion about busiest hour and a list of total average flow per hour 3.2 Notify drivers
+      3.2.1 go to Traffic_Management/Notification/flow_visualization.py
+         3.2.1.1 change the 'folder_name' according to your senarios (or set default if using the given data package) 3.2.1.2 implement Traffic_Management/Notification/flow_visualization.py
+      3.2.2 the 'flow_visualization' will plot a graphic according to the output of 'predict_traffictime_nextday' 3.2.3 run the server for the following instructions 3.2.3.1 open terminal or postman (see 'Notes for Usage' about how to use) 3.2.3.2 to use default URL: http://localhost:8000/notification/send_congestion_warning/2024-02-06/London/
+         3.2.3.3 to customize URL according your senario here is the template: http://localhost:8000/notification/send_congestion_warning/<str:formatted_date>/<str:fake_city>/
+         3.2.3.4 go to the main dialect and go to setting.py 3.2.3.4.1 search for EMAIL_HOST and modify it according to yours (default is Gmail) 3.2.3.4.2 see tutorials like this: https://stackoverflow.com/questions/6367014/how-to-send-email-via-django
+            3.2.3.4.3 the setting of EMAIL_HOST is very trick according to what service you use 3.2.3.4.4 to modify the receiver
+               3.2.3.4.4.1 open your database and the table Driver 3.2.3.4.4.2 add yourself as a driver and make should the email address is valid 3.2.3.4.4.3 go to 'Notification/User_Service'
+               3.2.3.4.4.4 find 'drivers = Driver.objects.filter(driverName="Charton")'
+               3.2.3.4.4.5 replace 'Charton' to your name (should be same as the name you input in database the 1st step) 3.2.3.4 use the method GET to test
+4. Prioritising Emergency Vehicles and Clearing Routes

 ## Contributing